JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 The hands are a grip point and model attached to the controller tracked objects.
 To start things off I add a hand model sibling and adjust the grip point anchor to roughly match the palm of the hand.

-In order to give visual cues to the player, I change the hand mesh when an object is touched and the hand fades when we grab something.
+In order to give visual cues to the player, I change the hand mesh when an object is touched and the hand fades when something is grabbed.
 The logic is hooked into the methods that get called on the controller and all its children when starting or stopping a touch or grab.
 There are also a few edge cases that get handled around the hand-at-rest cue.

-#### Lever (advanced)
+#### Lever (intermediate)

 - `ViveGrip_Grabbable`
   - `Anchor.localPosition`